hombit/freddi/Readme.md

                                           no: no wind
                                           SS73C: super-Eddington spherical wind
                                         from Shakura-Sunyaev 1973
+                                          Janiuk2015: super-Eddington wind from
-                                          Janiuk2015: super-Eddington Janiuk et
+                                        Janiuk et al 2015.
+Requires --windA0
-                                        al. 2015
+                                        and --windB1 to be specified
                                           Woods1996: thermal wind Woods et al.
                                         1996.
 Requires --windXi, --windTic and
-                                        --windPow to be specified  toy: a toy wind model used in arXiv:2105.11974,
+                                        --windPow to be specified
+                                          toy: a toy wind model used in
-                                        the mass loss rate is proportional to the central accretion rate.
-Requires
+                                        arXiv:2105.11974, the mass loss rate is
+                                        proportional to the central accretion
+                                        rate.
+Requires --windPow to be
+                                        specified

+  --windA0 arg                          Dimensionless parameter characterizing
+                                        the strength of the super-Eddington
+                                        wind in the framework of the model Janiuk et al. 2015.
+Effective value
+                                        range from 10 to 25
+  --windB1 arg                          The quantity is of the order of unity.
+                                        Characterizes the relationship between
+                                        the change in energy per particle and virial energy.
+                                        E = B_1 * k * T
-                                        --windPow to be specified --windXi arg                          Ionization parameter, the ratio of the radiation and gas pressures --windTic arg                         Inverse Compton temperature, K.
+  --windXi arg                          Ionization parameter, the ratio of the
+                                        radiation and gas pressures --windTic arg                         Inverse Compton temperature, K.